Payero/ccdp-engine/Documentation/WORKFLOW.md

 // @return A list of resources that match the given filter public List<CcdpVMResource> getStatusFilteredByTags( JsonNode filter );

-// Returns information about the instance matching the unique ID given as the arguement
+// Returns information about the instance matching the unique ID given as the argument
 //
 // @param uuid The unique identifier referring to the desired resource
 // @return the resource whose unique identifier matches the given parameter